The Best French Fruit Tart Recipe

 When to make your pastry tart shell

-if it makes the task more manageable, you can make the pastry crust a few (3-4) hours in advance.
-And this way you’ll know that pastry crust is completely cooled before you start to assemble your tart.
+In addition to potentially making your pastry dough a day ahead and storing it in the refrigerator, you can bake the pastry crust a few (3-4) hours in advance.
+And this way you’ll know that the pastry crust is completely cooled before you start to assemble your tart.

 Making crème pâtissière in advance